You are now leaving www.admabiologics.com

 Additionally, IVIG is also used as therapy in a variety of other diseases that do not involve primary or secondary immune deficiencies, such as multiple sclerosis, skin diseases, and asthma.
 These latter uses are referred to as “off-label” or evidence-based uses because the FDA has not approved their use in these indications and promotion of such uses is not permitted by FDA unless approved by the agency.

-The type of plasma used in immune globulin manufacturing can determine the level of antibody to specific pathogens.6,7
+The type of plasma used in IG manufacturing can determine the level of antibody to specific pathogens.6,7

 Once plasma is collected from donors, it may be analyzed to identify certain titers – a measure of concentration – for specific antibodies to different infectious diseases.